-A Word document has to fulfill several requirements so that axesWord® can create a PDF/UA conform document:
+A Word document must fulfil several requirements so that axesWord® can create a PDF/UA conform document:

-- Each element has an appropriate Role mapping. - Each element has a defined position in the logical order of the document structure (simply said this corresponds to the Reading order). - Figures have an Alternative text or are marked as decorative elements.
-Latter is called Artifact in technical language. - Formulas have an Alternative text, which is normally the linearized form of the formula. - Tables are data tables and not pictures. - Column and row headers in tables are marked accordingly.
+- Each element (e.g. figure or text box) has an appropriate Role mapping. - Each element has a defined position in the logical order of the document structure, e.g. a figure is anchored on the correct paragraph (simply said this corresponds to the Reading order). - Figures have an Alternative text or are marked as decorative elements.
+The latter is called Artifact in technical language. - Formulas have an Alternative text, which is normally the linearized form of the formula. - Tables are data tables and not pictures. - Column and row headers in tables are marked accordingly.